Last updated on January 7, 2026

 All Will Be One brought us plenty of new things.
 New versions of our favorite characters, the different layers of New Phyrexia, and the true form of Elesh Norn, Mother of Machines.
 I wasn’t expecting her to present us with a new kind of preorder pack, but that’s what I get for presuming anything about the all-powerful Praetor, now, isn’t it?

 What exactly did Mother have for us, you ask?
-Bow down and praise her reverence; it’s time to pay our respects and find out!
+Bow down and praise her reverence; it’s time to pay our respects and find out what this bundle meant as of Avatar: The Last Airbender.

 What Is the Pass Bundle in MTGA?

-MTGA’s Pass bundle is a preorder bundle that comes with a playable card, a few cosmetics and its set's Mastery Pass.
-It’s probably only appealing to you if you’re a Mastery Pass lover.
+MTGA’s Pass bundle is a preorder bundle that came with a sleeve upon purchase, and the playable card upon release, the card style cosmetic, and its set's Mastery Pass.
+It only appealed to you if you’re a Mastery Pass lover.
 Or, you know, a devout follower of the legendary character.

 What Comes in a Pass Bundle?

-• 1 legendary character's depth card art style
+- 1 legendary character depth card art styles

 Pass Bundle vs. Play Bundle vs. Pack Bundle

+The Pass bundle came with the set mastery plus some cosmetics.
 While we’ve seen the Pack and Play bundles in previous sets, ONE was the first time we were offered a Pass bundle.
-It was split out from old Pack bundles that offered both a collection of packs and the Set Mastery.
-The Pack bundle offers, well, packs (go figure), and the Play bundle comes with Limited Play tokens and some Play-In points.
+It was split out from old Pack bundles that offered both a collection of packs and the Set Mastery, and helped you shop the Mastery Emporium.
+The Pack bundle offers, well, packs (go figure), and the Play bundle comes with Limited Play tokens and Play-In points.

-They’re all pretty self-contained and don’t have a lot of overlap.
+They’re all pretty self-contained, don’t have a lot of overlap and are valuable if you use them to the fullest.
 But, realistically, if you’re a well-rounded MTGA player then you might see a little (emphasis on “little”) value in all three.

 Why Do They Exist?

-You can only buy one each of the three preorder bundles, but you’re more than welcome to get all three if it suits your fancy.
+You can only buy one each of the preorder bundles, but you’re more than welcome to get all of them if they suit your fancy.

-I reckon the Kellan Pass Bundle is worth buying.
+The Pass Bundles were worth buying.
 The Mastery Pass costs 3,400 gems if you buy it straight from the Arena Store, which is equal to about $17.
-The Pass Bundle costs about $15, so you’re technically getting more than you pay for right off the bat.
+The Pass Bundle was about $15, so you technically got more than you paid for right off the bat.
 Then there’s the card and cosmetics to consider.

 Alternatives to Pass Bundles